Axway/amplify-central/content/en/docs/integrate_with_central/query-the-traceability-apis-with-lexus.md

 description: Learn how you can query data about API specifics and aggregate performance using the Amplify Central Traceability APIs.
 ---
-## Core Concepts
+## Core concepts

 Lexus is a small [JSON](http://www.json.org/) language used for querying multiple different types of data storage systems.
 With Lexus you can query for a set of specific documents using filters that match them, or for counts of the documents that match.
 You can also ask for basic histograms or group by field values in the documents.
-Other aggregations such as sums and averages are also possible.
-Lexus is used as the query language against the analytics store inside the Amplify Platform and these Lexus-based queries can be passed to APIs.
+Other aggregations, such as sums and averages, are also possible.
+Lexus is used as the query language against the analytics store inside the Amplify platform and these Lexus-based queries can be passed to APIs.
 This cookbook covers some specific examples of Lexus queries that will help you to form more complex examples.

 The core of the Lexus language and how to use it are described [in this document](https://github.com/appcelerator/lexus/blob/c8b4049ed91c19f722d55e4fbb3aa0ed61b65add/docs/getting-started.md).

-## API Authorization
+## API authorization

 1. ***Install the Axway CLI***: [https://docs.axway.com/bundle/axwaycli-open-docs/page/docs/quick\_start/index.html](https://docs.axway.com/bundle/axwaycli-open-docs/page/docs/quick_start/index.html)
 2. ***Authorize the CLI***: [https://docs.axway.com/bundle/axwaycli-open-docs/page/docs/authentication/index.html](https://docs.axway.com/bundle/axwaycli-open-docs/page/docs/authentication/index.html)

-Note: If you are querying against Amplify Central APIs, ensure your account is assigned the "Central Admin" role in the Amplify Platform dashboard.
+{{< alert title="Note" color="primary" >}}If you are querying against Amplify Central APIs, ensure your account is assigned the **Central Admin** role in the Amplify platform dashboard.{{< /alert >}}

 ## Amplify Central

-One common use case is to call the various APIs inside Amplify Central to retrieve summaries of transactions or event individual transaction events including here: [https://docs.axway.com/category/api](https://docs.axway.com/category/api) > Amplify Platform > Traceability Connector API
+One common use case is to call the various APIs inside Amplify Central to retrieve summaries of transactions, events, or an individual transaction or event.
+See [https://docs.axway.com/category/api](https://docs.axway.com/category/api) > Amplify Platform > Traceability Connector API.

 ### Postman Collection

-For quicker execution, you may prefer to use the postman collection containing some of the below examples.: [https://documenter.getpostman.com/view/2125605/TWDanGAu](https://documenter.getpostman.com/view/2125605/TWDanGAu)
+For quicker execution, you may prefer to use the postman collection containing some of the examples below.: [https://documenter.getpostman.com/view/2125605/TWDanGAu](https://documenter.getpostman.com/view/2125605/TWDanGAu).

-**Note**: The Postman Collection requires the **_X-Axway-Tenant-Id_** and _**Authorization**_ headers to be set, in order to POST to the backend service.
+{{< alert title="Note" color="primary" >}}The Postman Collection requires the **_X-Axway-Tenant-Id_** and _**Authorization**_ headers to be set to POST to the backend service.{{< /alert >}}

 ### cURL

-Alternately, you may use cURL.
+Alternatively, you can use cURL.
 An example of calling via cURL is shown below.

-1. Paste the following document into a file, i.e. 'amplify\_api.sh'
+1. Paste the following document into a file: 'amplify\_api.sh'
-2. Change the file to be executable, i.e 'chmod a+x amplify.sh'
+2. Change the file to be executable: 'chmod a+x amplify.sh'
-3. Call the file, i.e. './amplify\_api.sh'
+3. Call the file: './amplify\_api.sh'

-**Note**: In the script below, environment variables are assumed to have been set using the information specified under the API Authorization header above:
+{{< alert title="Note" color="primary" >}}In this script, environment variables are assumed to have been set using the information specified under [API Authorization](#api-authorization):{{< /alert >}}

 ```sh
 export $CLIENT_ID=<clientId>
 export $SECRET_FILE=<secretFile>
 ```

 You may use whatever mechanism you feel most comfortable with to call the APIs.
-This script shows an example of exercising the API calls directly from the command line.
+This script shows an example of exercising the API calls directly from the command line:

 ```js
 #!/bin/bash